 Stamford - 25 miles, step back in time in this beautiful historic town with Burghley house nearby, where the world famous horse trials are held annually.

 Kirby Hall is a beautiful Elizabethan house dating from 1570 - a real jewel of English Renaissance.
-Although barely more than an uninhabited and ruinous shell, this fine house still displays many of the ornate external features that formed part of the original building.
+Although barely more than an uninhabited and empty shell, this fine house still displays many of the ornate external features that formed part of the original building.
 The house was inhabited for nearly 200 years by the Hatton family.

 Rockingham Castle.
 Built by William the Conqueror over 900 years ago, poised on the hills above the Welland Valley with amazing views over four counties.
 Visitors to the castle will immediately understand why William ordered a castle to be built there.
 As well as a fortress it was an important seat of government, the Great Council of Rockingham being held here in 1095.